American Record Corporation: Columbia Phonograph Company US ownership

-Brunswick Radio Corporation purchased by Warner Brothers Pictures, Inc.
+Brunswick Radio Corporation purchased by Warner Bros.
+Pictures Inc.

 On April 9, 1930, the Brunswick-Balke-Collender Company sold its Brunswick and Vocalion trademarks, patents, master recordings, inventory of unsold records, recording studio leases, radio/phonograph manufacturing plants and record pressing plants to Warner Bros.
-Pictures, Inc. (WB), which named its new division the "Brunswick Radio Corporation."
-The price was $10,000,000.
+Pictures Inc. (WB), which named its new division the Brunswick Radio Corporation.
+The price was $10 million.

 According to a book co-authored by Jack Warner, Jr., Warner Bros.
 Pictures "bought the radio, record and phonograph divisions of Brunswick-Balke-Collender Company for the company's patents, its record factory, and its 16mm home talkie projector".
 Before they came to their senses, it was all moved across the country to WB's Sunset studio.
 WB soon realized it was a terrible mistake; it lost $8 million on the Brunswick deal.

 Melotone, a subsidiary label of the Brunswick Radio Corporation, was introduced late in 1930.
 "Brunswick is the first of the big-three disc companies to go into the market shortly with a double-faced disc to sell at 25 cents.
 Plate is called the Melotone," reported Variety.
 "Policy of Melotone will be the biggest song, to be delivered as cheaply as possible.
 No literature or advertising campaigns; cheap nut, quantity is the goal."

 WB wanted to withdraw from the record business, but economic conditions had deteriorated to the point where no buyer would offer anything close to the $10,000,000 they'd paid for Brunswick just the year before.
 Unwilling to take a huge loss, an agreement was entered into with Consolidated Film Industries, the parent company of ARC, on December 3, 1931, whereby the record company's artist and staff employment contracts were transferred, and the Brunswick, Vocalion and Melotone trademarks and catalog of master recordings were loaned, to the "Brunswick Record Corporation," a newly-formed holding company controlled by ARC.

 While WB was to be paid a fee on sales of records pressed from Brunswick, Vocalion and Melotone masters recorded prior to December 3, 1931, ARC was permitted to release its own master recordings on the Brunswick, Vocalion and Melotone labels free of charge.
 The agreement effectively fixed the minimum retail price of a 10-inch Brunswick record at 75 cents, but allowed ARC free rein to set prices for Vocalion and Melotone (The price of Melotone nonetheless stayed at 25 cents.)
-In the event that fewer than 250,000 Brunswick records were pressed and sold in the U.S. and Canada during any one-year period, the agreement provided that control of the trademarks and catalog of Brunswick, Vocalion and Melotone masters recorded through December 2, 1931 would revert to WB.
+In the event that fewer than 250,000 Brunswick records were pressed and sold in the U.S. and Canada during any one-year period, the agreement provided that control of the trademarks and catalog of Brunswick, Vocalion and Melotone masters recorded through December 2, 1931, would revert to WB.
 Brunswick would become ARC's premium label.